lssfau/hyteg/README.md

 ### CCache

-🚧 ***ToDo***: is that still true?

-Due to the large amount of generated files it is advisable to activate ccache.
+Due to the large amount of generated files it can be advisable to activate ccache.
 To do so use the CMake setting

     -DCMAKE_CXX_COMPILER_LAUNCHER=ccache